 I am a big fan of Kanhaiya Kumar says Digvijaya Singh

-Bhopal, Apr 29: Kanhaiya Kumar, CPI contestant from Begusarai in Bihar, would be campaigning for Congress's Bhopal nominee Digvijaya Singh, who is pitted against BJP candidate Sadhvi Pragya Singh Thakur in the Lok Sabha elections in Madhya Pradesh.
+Bhopal, Apr 29: Kanhaiya Kumar, Communist Party of India (CPI) contestant from Begusarai in Bihar, would be campaigning for Congress' Bhopal nominee Digvijaya Singh, who is pitted against BJP candidate Sadhvi Pragya Singh Thakur in the Lok Sabha elections in Madhya Pradesh.

 Addressing a gathering at the CPI office here, Singh called himself an "admirer" of the former JNUSU president, and said that he was happy that Kumar would campaign for him on May 8-9.